Valkje/clear3-ica/README.md

 # Data fusion through independent component analysis

 Analysis source code accompanying the manuscript 'Smartphone keyboard dynamics predict affect in suicidal ideation'.
-For a high-level overview of the analysis pipeline, please refer to one of the `pipeline.*` files.
-Once downloaded and opened in a browser, `pipeline.nb.html` is the easiest to interpret; `pipeline.pdf` contains the same content but in a different format. `pipeline.Rmd` contains the corresponding source code.
+For a high-level overview of the analysis pipeline, please refer to one of the `pipeline.*` files. `pipeline.nb.html` displays the result of running the code once the file is downloaded and opened in a browser. `pipeline.Rmd` contains the corresponding source code.

 ## Set-up